idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/GaussianProcessTrainer.md

 - +Adaptive moment estimation (Adam)+

   Relies on the psuedocode provied in [!cite](kingma2014adam).
 Adam permits stochastic optimization, wherein, a batch of the training data can be randomly chosen at each iteration.
+Additionally, there is an option to regularize the hyper-params in the loss function by specifying a standard deviation value.
+This value corresponds to a Normal distribution centered at zero over the log of the hyper-param.
+By default, the standard deviation is set to a 1000 and this would have no effect on the optimization.
+As its value reduces, the regularization effects kicks-in.

 !syntax parameters /Trainers/GaussianProcessTrainer